noehsueh/fasttalk/README.md

 ## Checkpoints

-Model checkpoints can be downloaded from [HERE](https://drive.google.com/file/d/1B8JJGtFPSr3YUlkvxDzkxxABab_T9JCH/view?usp=sharing).
-Unzip the file inside the `flame` directory.
+Model checkpoints can be downloaded from [HERE]().
+Unzip the files inside the `checkpoints` directory.

 ## Instalation - Manual